forestgrape/coronavirus/2_biological/life-forms.md

 #### Mechanism to Control Interactions
 Most life forms have have some mechanisms to keep their metabolism balance and control their environment interactions.
-These mechanisms form the [balance and control system](../4_immunological/concepts_of_immunology.md).
-One part of the balance system is the immune system.
+One part of the balance system is the [immune system](../4_immunological/concepts_of_immunology.md).

-A simple and effective way to control environment interactions, is shielding the metabolism by (semipermeable) membranes.
+A simple and effective way to control environment interactions, is shielding the metabolism by membranes.
 The membranes evolved vary in permeability, thickness and rigidity.

 ### Locations of Living